JoshuaOluwaSegun/goDBAssetImport/README.md

     * "h_name":"[MachineName]", - the value of MachineName is taken from the SQL output and populated within this field
     * "h_description":"This is a description", - the value of "h_description" would be populated with "This is a description" for ALL imported assets
   	* "h_site":"[SiteName]", - When a string is passed to the h_site field, the script attempts to resolve the given site name against the Site entity, and populates this (and h_site_id) with the correct site information.
 If the site cannot be resolved, the site details are not populated for the Asset record being imported.
+    * "h_owned_by":"[UserName]" - when a valid Hornbill User ID (for a Full or Basic User) is passed to this field, the user is verified on your Hornbill instance, and the tool will complete the h_owned_by and h_owned_by_name columns appropriately.
+    * "h_used_by":"[UserName]" - when a valid Hornbill User ID (for a Full or Basic User) is passed to this field, the user is verified on your Hornbill instance, and the tool will complete the h_used_by and h_used_by_name columns appropriately.

 #### AssetTypeFieldMapping
 * Maps data in to the type-specific Asset record, so the same rules as AssetGenericFieldMapping